Advisory Committee on Medical Devices (ACMD)

-Professor Guy Ludbrook is a Professor of Anaesthesia at the Royal Adelaide Hospital, Head of Acute Care Medicine at the University of Adelaide, and is the Co-Director at the Pain and Anaesthesia Research Clinic.
+Professor Guy Ludbrook is Professor of Anaesthesia at the Royal Adelaide Hospital, Head of Acute Care Medicine at the University of Adelaide, and is the Principle of a clinical trials unit, PARC Clinical Research.
 Professor Ludbrook has recognised and respected expertise in anaesthesia, healthcare delivery and clinical research.
 A member of several professional societies, Professor Ludbrook has been awarded numerous research grants, scholarships and honours and has published extensively.
 Professor Ludbrook provides expertise in the field of anaesthetics.

 - Professor Jane Dahlstrom is a professor of Anatomical Pathology at the Australian National University Medical School and is a Senior Staff Specialist for ACT Pathology in the Canberra Hospital.
 She is a Visiting Fellow at the John Curtin School of Medical Research and an Anatomical Pathologist within public sector pathology.
 Professor Dahlstrom is also a Fellow of the Royal College of Pathologists of Australasia (anatomical and faculties of oral pathology and science) and provides expertise in the field of pathology.